MinglangTuo/Business-analysis-Based-on-Advertisements/README.md

 The DataSet records the data of Internet Vistors who subscribe the NewYorkTime(https://www.nytimes.com/).
 More specifically, the information is about different background users’ clicking on advertisements during reading the news.

 ## Tasks
-Choose any day for business analysis.
+Choose any one of days for business analysis.
 ```
 T1: Plot the distributions of number impressions and click-through-rate (CTR=# clicks/# impressions) for the 5 age categories as "<30", "30-39", "40-49", "50-59", "60+".
 T2: Explore the data and make visual (plotting) and quantitative comparisons (table) across user demographics <18-year-old males versus < 18-year-old females.